NixOS/rfcs/rfcs/0145-doc-strings.md

 - be able to parse and render doc comments nicely
 - standardize a format for doc comments that can be extended by further RFCs

+This RFC is a significant change to the existing documentation convention but allows to distinguish between regular comments and doc comments.
+This is important because arbitrary code comments should not end up in generated documentation.

 > Hint: Generating static documentation is controvert topic in nixpkgs.
 It was found that is impossible to generate accurate documentation statically.
 A correct solution would involve evaluation of expressions in some way.
 This already goes deeply into implementation details and is thus not further discussed in this document.
+Although we envision solutions to solve this issue.

 ## Current State